pivot-access-ltd/bma-offline-docs/src/how-to-commission-machines.md

 -   **Retain network configuration**: When enabled, preserves any custom network settings previously configured for the machine.
 See [Networking](/t/about-networking/nnnn) for more information.

 -   **Retain storage configuration**: When enabled, preserves any storage settings previously configured for the machine.
-See [Storage](/t/storage/nnnn) for more details.

 -   **Update firmware**: Runs scripts tagged with `update_firmware`.